 It is okay for a tech stack to be picked by the development team, so don't worry if you don't have enough technical knowledge.
-However, you should make sure that your dev team has a complete understanding of your web app and business specifics.
+However, you should make sure that your development team has a complete understanding of your web app and business specifics.
 Don't forget to learn about each technology in your stack, and if you have some doubts, discuss them with your developers.

 The server side isn't visible to users, but it powers the client side, just as a power station generates electricity for your house.

-In this article, we will share the most popular tech stack for 2023.
+In this article, we will share the most popular tech stack for 2024.
 Please note that we will only be referencing a small portion of all tech stack solutions.
 If your development teams suggest a tech stack not listed here, please consider their recommendation because that tech stack might be the best solution for you.

 Here are the major frontend technology stack components: